shdpatil/Nano-Degree-EDA/README.md

 I started by looking at the individual distributions of the variables, trying to investigate each seperately.
-Out of the chemical varibles, the only one that stood out was the concentration of citric acid .
+Out of the chemical varibles, the only one that stood out was the concentration of citric acid.
-First thing i noticed was the high number of wines that had no citric.acid at all.
+First thing i noticed was the high number of wines that had no citric acid at all.
-My initial thought was a data collection error, but upon researching the subject, I found out that citric acid is sometimes added to wines to boost overall acidity, so it makes sense that some wines would have none.
+My initial thought was a data collection error, but upon researching the subject, I found that citric acid is sometimes added to wines to boost overall acidity, so it makes sense that some wines would have none.
 Nonetheless this variable also showed a strange distribution with some peaks but showing an almost rectangular distribution specially in the 0-0.5 range.